adRise/update-pr-branch/README.md

-# PR Auto Updator Action
+# PR Auto Updater Action

 This Github action is designed to work with the Github `auto-merge` feature.
 The action will try to update the branch of the newest open PR that matches the below conditions